Click the link below to see the save the date flyer.

 Oregon Adolescent Sex Offending Treatment Network is dedicated to the effective management and treatment of sexual offending youth to promote individual, family, and community safety and wellness.
-Their objectives are as follows:

 - Provide and promote opportunities for training of best practices in the field.

 - Facilitate collaborative partnerships with professionals who work with youth and families impacted by sexual abuse.

 - Promote awareness of the impact of sexually abusive behavior committed by youth.